danielldecampos/danielldecampos/README.md

 <br />

-Hi, i'm [Daniel De Campos](https://eldanigeek.netlify.app/), a system DevOps engineer from Venezuela.
+Hi, i'm [Daniel De Campos](https://eldanigeek.netlify.app/), a System Engineer from Venezuela.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things that i build.

 - 💼 Any remote work? do reach, [email](mailto:danieldecampos.v@gmail.com)